 Brave New World

 But Linda does overcome her conditioning in one important way: she gives in to her maternal instinct.
 A little bit, anyway.
 In John's reminiscence, Linda becomes upset with him, mostly because his existence means she's broken a fundamental rule of society.
-But as she's about to hit him, she's overcome with…maternal…joy, and ends up hugging and kissing him all over.
+But as she's about to hit him, she's overcome with… maternal… joy, and ends up hugging and kissing him all over.
 And for all her sleeping around and name-calling, Linda has loving mothering qualities.
 She teaches John to read and tells him lullaby-esque stories about the "Other World."
-All in all, it's not too bad of a job for someone who didn't have a mother herself.
+All in all, it's not too bad of a job, considering her background.
 So is this hopeful?
 Does Linda's case prove that human instinct is stronger than scientific conditioning?

 Unfortunately, not really.
 We're pretty sure Linda's intense soma addiction, rather than her veiled maternal actions, takes the cake in defining her character in Brave New World.
 Twenty years in a world of harsh reality did nothing at all to teach Linda the value of suffering, family, or long-term human relationships.
 Apparently, you can take the woman out of the dystopia, but you can't take the dystopia out of the woman.